 Bookings can be made via the shop on 9240 6662 or pop in for a chat!

 Payment in Full required on booking.
 Non refundable if cancelled within 48 hours of Charter.

-Dive charters are dependant of weather conditions and Diving Frontiers reserve the right to cancel or change boat/dive site if we believe there is a safety risk to passengers or crew.
+Dive charters are dependent on weather conditions and Diving Frontiers reserves the right to cancel or change boat/dive site, if we believe there is a safety risk to passengers or crew.

 Divers “MUST” present there Dive Certification or Temporary Dive Card on the morning of the charter to be permitted to board the vessel.